SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 - Having a very short or very long second stage of labor.
 This is the part of labor where a woman starts pushing to give birth.

 - An assisted vaginal birth, also called an operative vaginal birth, can raise your chances of shoulder dystocia.
 In an assisted vaginal birth, a doctor will use tools such as forceps or a vacuum to pull a baby through the birth canal.
-With forceps, the doctor will put them around the baby’s head to guide the it out of the vaginal canal.
+With forceps, the doctor will put them around the baby’s head to guide it out of the vaginal canal.
 Meanwhile, a vacuum is a suction cup that goes around the baby’s head to guide it out of the vaginal canal.

 Shoulder Dystocia Symptoms